renecartaya/Runge-Kutta-method/README.md

 # Runge-Kutta-method

-Set of examples of implementation of Runge-Kutta numerical calculations of Differential Equations.
+Set of examples of implementation of Runge-Kutta method for numerical calculations of Differential Equations.